Shah Nawaz Bhutto

+Shah Nawaz Bhutto (8 March 1888 – 19 November 1957) was a Pakistani politician and landowner, who was the head of the Bhutto family.
+He served as a representative of Sind in the Bombay Legislative Council from 1921 until its provincehood in 1936.
+He also briefly served as the Dewan of Junagadh from September to November 1947, during which he acceded the state to Pakistan.
+He was the father of Zulfikar Ali Bhutto, who served as the fourth president and ninth prime minister of Pakistan.

 Early life and education

-Shah Nawaz Bhutto was born on 8 March, 1888 in Garhi Khuda Bakhsh in Ratodero Taleka in the Larkana District of the Sind region, within the Bombay Presidency of British India (now in Sindh, Pakistan) into a Shia Muslim family of the Bhutto clan of Bhati Rajputs to father Ghulam Murtaza Bhutto.
+Shah Nawaz Bhutto was born on 8 March 1888 in Garhi Khuda Bakhsh in Ratodero Taleka in the Larkana District of the Sind region, within the Bombay Presidency of British India (now in Sindh, Pakistan) into a Shia Muslim family of the Bhutto clan to father Ghulam Murtaza Bhutto.
 He was also the youngest brother of Nawab Nabi Bux Khan Bhutto.